gofynd/fdk-client-kotlin/documentation/platform/COMPANYPROFILE.md

-This API helps to get data associated to a particular brand.
+This API helps to get data associated to a particular company brand.

 *Returned Response:*